lakshmi-kannan/docs-1/README.md

 # docs
-All documentation would go here
+All documentation is available at https://opensnaproute.github.io/docs/